TSS: Transformation-Specific Smoothing for Robustness Certification: Introduction

-This paper makes the following technical \underline{contributions}: (1) We propose a \textit{general} model smoothing framework to certify the model robustness against generic semantic transformations.
-(2) We categorize most adversarial semantic transformations in the literature into \textit{resolvable} (e.g., brightness, contrast, their composition, and Gaussian blur) and \textit{differentially resolvable} (e.g., rotation and scaling) transformations.
-We show that our framework is general enough to support both types of transformations.
-(3) We theoretically explore different smoothing strategies by sampling from different distributions including non-isotropic Gaussian, uniform, and Laplace.
-We show that for specific transformations, such as Gaussian blur, smoothing with exponential distribution is better.
-(4) We conduct extensive experiments and make them open-source and reproducible.
-We show that our framework can provide substantially higher certified robustness compared with the state-of-the-art, against a range of semantic transformations on MNIST, CIFAR-10, and ImageNet.
+We conduct extensive experiments to evaluate the proposed certification framework and show that our framework significantly outperforms the state-of-the-art on different datasets including the large-scale ImageNet against a series of practical semantic transformations.
+In summary, this paper makes the following \underline{contributions}: \begin{enumerate}[label=(\emph{\arabic*}),leftmargin=*] \item We propose a \textit{general} function smoothing framework, \framework, to certify ML robustness against general semantic transformations. \item We categorize common adversarial semantic transformations in the literature into \textit{resolvable} and \textit{differentially resolvable} transformations and show that our framework is general enough to certify both types of transformations. \item We theoretically explore different smoothing strategies by sampling from different distributions including non-isotropic Gaussian, uniform, and Laplace distributions.
+We show that for specific transformations, such as Gaussian blur, smoothing with exponential distribution is better. \item We propose a pipeline, \textbf{\framework-DR}, including a stratified sampling approach, an effective Lipschitz-based bounding technique, and a progressive sampling strategy to provide rigorous, tight, and scalable robustness certification against differentially resolvable transformations such as rotation and scaling. \item We conduct extensive experiments and show that our framework \framework can provide significantly higher certified robustness compared with the state-of-the-art approaches, against a range of semantic transformations and their composition on MNIST, CIFAR-10, and ImageNet. \item We show that \framework also provides much higher empirical robustness against adaptive attacks and unforeseen corruptions such as CIFAR-10-C and ImageNet-C. \end{enumerate} The code implementation and all trained models are publicly available at \texttt{ \url{https://github.com/AI-secure/semantic-randomized-smoothing}}.